luciangreen/luciancicd/README.md

     * Text data files

 * So far, Prolog files should test Prolog and other language files.
 * Other text data files and some comments that aren't in the latest version may not necessarily be kept by Lucian CI/CD. <b>Important:</b> run `set_up_luciancicd.` to prevent tests and comments from being deleted before entering code to test changes in.
-Also check if main_file.txt contains all main files and main predicats.
+Also check if main_file.txt contains all main files and main predicates.

 * Please ensure that each test's file loads the necessary files.